Roper Hospice Has Openings for Five New Volunteers

-Join the compassionate professionals with Roper Hospice, part of the Roper St. Francis Medical System.
+This opportunity begins in January, 2018.
+We have room to bring onboard a limited number of new volunteers the first of the year.
+Roper Hospice volunteers provide assistance to patients and their loved ones during the most difficult time of their lives.
 Our hospice patients are located in their own homes, or wherever they call home.
-Volunteers come into the home as companions, to provide respite for caregivers, and to help around the home.
-Our volunteers are a special part of a family's hospice experience and are beloved members of the hospice team.
+Volunteers come into the home as companions or to provide respite for caregivers.
+Our volunteers are an important part of a family's hospice experience and are beloved members of the hospice team.
 Volunteers must be good listeners and be willing to leave their personal lives and opinions outside the home.

 Volunteer with an Award-Winning Nonprofit

-Roper Hospice is the only hospice in the Tri-County associated with a hospital, the only one with a fulltime medical director, and one of only two non-profit hospices remaining in the area.
+Join the compassionate professionals at Roper Hospice, part of the Roper St. Francis Medical System.
+We are the only hospice in the Tri-County associated with a hospital, the only one with a fulltime medical director, and one of only two non-profit hospices remaining in the area.
 Our bottom line is patient care, not a bottom line, and this philosophy carries over into the Volunteer Department, where the volunteer is a valued member of the hospice interdisciplinary team.

 The training will include the following topics: